mm-tea/redaccie-twister/README.md

 Clone (download) this repository into your local packages folder.
 - For me, this is at `~/.local/share/typst/packages/local/`.
 (So after installing, the complete path to this README should be `~/.local/share/typst/packages/local/redaccie-twister/README.md`)
 - On Windows, idk, you’ll have to figure it out.
-If you do, feel free to submit a pull request explaining where it goes.
+If you do, it would be awesome if you submit a pull request changing this file to explain where it goes.

 ## Using the template